OHDSI/CureIdRegistry/README.md

 ## Example of Adding a Concept

-Say we want to add a concept into the registry.
+Say we want to add a concept X into the registry.
 The steps to take would be:

-1. Look up the concept code in ATLAS Search.
+1. Look up X in ATLAS Search.
 Get the name, concept code, vocabulary etc.
 2. Check the hierarchy of the code in the Hierarchy tab.
 Check to see if it is a parent concept, and if it has any children concept.
 Append the highest concept of the hierarchy into the "parent_only" csv file, if not already present.
 Typically this can be done just using line edits.
 3. If there are children concepts uder the one you are adding, click the "CSV" button in ATLAS to generate an Excel file.
 We need to edit this csv so that we keep only the domain, parent_concept name, child name, concept id, vocab id, and concept code, in that order.
 4. Once these three columns are correctly edited, append them to the "all concepts" csv file.